Swasti877/ip_camera/README.md

 - **store/**: State management to keep global state organized and accessible, especially for complex or cross-feature state handling.
 - **services/**: External API integrations like WhatsApp or email notifications are managed here to centralize third-party dependencies.
 - **utils/**: Common utilities like date formatting, validation, and constants are centralized here to avoid redundancy.

+## Feature Development

+To ensure a solid foundation and address critical functionality, I recommend prioritizing the following features in this order:

+### 1. **[~] User Management & Role Control**
+   - **Reason**: Role-based access is crucial for security, allowing specific access levels from the start.
+Establishing this feature first also simplifies the development of all other components, ensuring that each user's permissions dictate their interactions across the platform.
+   - **Core Elements**: Basic roles (Admin, Manager, Viewer), user authentication, and session management.

+### 2. **[ ]Camera Feed Integration & Management**
+   - **Reason**: Integrating camera feeds early provides the backbone for core functionality like real-time monitoring and video analysis, which subsequent features will depend on.
+   - **Core Elements**: Adding cameras, assigning them to locations, basic health checks, and ensuring live feed connectivity.
+Once established, it will facilitate real-time alerts and visualizations.

+### 3. **[ ]Real-Time Alerts & Notifications**
+   - **Reason**: Real-time notifications for incidents (e.g., missing safety gear) are essential for immediate corrective action.
+Implementing this early helps refine integration with camera feeds and establishes the notification system, paving the way for alert customization and linking to video footage.
+   - **Core Elements**: Basic notification triggers, linking alerts to corresponding video timestamps, and integration with web notifications (WhatsApp/email can be added as an enhancement).

+### 4. **[ ]Interactive Dashboard & Data Visualization**
+   - **Reason**: A centralized view with real-time data helps users see the status at a glance and provides insights from camera feeds and alerts.
+This feature should follow once camera feeds and alerts are in place, as it will rely on data from both.
+   - **Core Elements**: Real-time dashboard with key metrics, camera health overview, and basic visualizations like charts or graphs showing alert trends.

+### 5. **[ ]Custom Report Generation**
+   - **Reason**: Reports support compliance and auditing, which are essential for industries that require historical tracking.
+Building this feature once live data and notifications are functional ensures you can provide meaningful, actionable reports from real usage.
+   - **Core Elements**: Basic shift-based, daily, and weekly reports with PDF and Excel export options.

+### 6. **[ ]Issue Ticketing System**
+   - **Reason**: The ticketing system enables issue tracking, essential for keeping track of violations or system issues.
+Having historical alerts and the user management system in place first allows tickets to be assigned to relevant users.
+   - **Core Elements**: Basic ticket creation for violations, status tracking, and notifications for updates.

+### 7. **[ ]User-Friendly UI/UX**
+   - **Reason**: Designing a user-friendly interface is crucial for ensuring ease of use, particularly for non-technical users.
+However, implementing core backend and role features first gives context to the UI/UX requirements.
+   - **Core Elements**: Begin with a responsive and clean dashboard, with scalability in mind for more complex, future enhancements.

+### 8. **[ ]Additional Must-Have Features**
+   - **Reason**: These features, like audit logs, video storage management, and multi-tenant capabilities, add value for long-term scalability and advanced use cases.
+Implement them after the core functionality is working smoothly.
+   - **Core Elements**: Add these incrementally to enhance reliability, multi-organizational use, and compliance features.

+This approach ensures a structured and layered development where foundational security, live monitoring, and alerting are in place before layering in user-friendly interfaces, detailed reporting, and advanced customization.
+Each feature builds on the previous, ensuring that the final product is secure, functional, and scalable.